Connecticut College Acceptance Rate, GPA and Admission Requirements

 Connecticut College Average SAT Score: 1416

-If your score is lower than 1333, you may appear again to improve your score to have better chances of admissions at Connecticut College.
-It is not strange to appear multiple times for SAT to improve scores.
-Colleges don’t mind if you have appeared multiple times, but not more than 5 times.
+If your score is lower than 1333, you may appear again to improve your score to have better chances of admission at Connecticut College.
+It is not unusual to take the SAT multiple times to improve scores.
+Colleges don’t mind if you have taken the test multiple times, but not more than 5 times.

 SAT 25th Percentile: 1333